Spruha017/Documentation-Task/docum/docs/intro.md

 - POST /create-checkout-session: Initiate a checkout session for processing payments with Stripe.
 - POST /webhook: Receive and handle webhook events from Stripe.
 ## Schemas
-- APIKey: Contains the structure for an API key, which is required for accessing protected endpoints.
+- APIKey : Contains the structure for an API key, which is required for accessing protected endpoints.
 - HTTPValidationError: Represents the error response format for validation errors.
 - ValidationError: Represents detailed validation error information.
 - makeBatchCallData: Structure for data required to initiate batch call processes.